lgor360/oldemmi/api/README.md

 # about this folder

-here is proxy server for CORS.
+here is proxy servers. for CORS, for markdown processing and else.